The Future of Our City

 Investing in Toronto’s Future

 A Long-Term Financial Plan with well-articulated aspirations, clear priorities, multi-year expenditure and revenue targets, and effective planning processes will help us address key challenges and opportunities facing Toronto.
-To develop this plan, the City is asking for the public’s input and help in tackling some challenging questions about how the City can manage expenses, raise revenue, make the most of our assets, and manage its finances.
+To develop this plan, the City asked for the public’s input and help in tackling some challenging questions about how the City can manage expenses, raise revenue, make the most of our assets, and manage its finances.

 The City of Toronto’s Financial Challenge